thecml/kubernetes-on-arm/README.md

 # The nginx-test image will be downloaded from Docker Hub and is a nginx server which only is serving the message: "<p>WELCOME TO NGINX</p>"
 kubectl run my-nginx --image=luxas/nginx-test --replicas=3

-# The pull will take some minute
+# The pull might take some minutes
 # See that the nginx container is running
 docker ps